Follow Thru: Production

 The film was shot in Los Angeles and Palm Springs.
-The extras who appear in golf course scenes had to be coached with regards to golf etiquette (when to applaud a strike, etc.).
+The extras who appear in golf course scenes had to be coached with regard to golf etiquette (when to applaud a strike, etc.).
 About two hundred extras were used for the climactic golf championship sequence.

 Preservation

 For a long time, the film was believed to be lost, but a print was found in the 1990s and it was carefully restored and preserved by the UCLA Film and Television Archive.